 -

 I require at least 24 hours’ notice if you need to cancel or reschedule.
 Without that notice, the full session fee of $130 will be charged.
 No-shows are also charged the full fee.
-Special consideration may be given in the case of an emergency or sudden illness, at my discretion.

 -